Webblook/CurrencyPanel/README.md

 For details on our code, contributing and the development process please leave requests in issues.

-## Version 1.0.2
+## Version 1.0.5

 ##### Recent changes you can check in commits.

- - Responsive design
- - Changed the number of zeros after the decimal point
- - Some bug fixes
+ - Added the ability to select a chart

 ## License